pedroelbanquero/nos-carmichael-spell/README.md

 # Information theory

+*In perfect encoding, all diferent symbols.
+If all symbols are different you can't compress nothing.
+If the data are encoded at the perfect base for N symbols.

 Normal bits for N in information theory b information = logBase 2 N = number of bits

 Normal bits in N + P + Q in Sum Factors NSE = logBase 2 N = number of bits

 # General Decimal Expansion Longitude Field Conjeture